-Ehlo wasn’t annoyed with Jacky this time, but ended up shaking his head and smiling in the process.
+Ehlo wasn’t annoyed with Jacky this time but ended up shaking his head and smiling in the process.
 “I’m not used to you being all mischievous again.”

-Indeed, they hadn’t seen Jacky joked since a long time now.
+Indeed, they hadn’t seen Jacky joked for a long time now.
 This time, it wasn’t just some forced attacks to reassure them like many times before that he was fine either.
 Perhaps only Bryant didn’t get what Ehlo was trying to say, considering how he hadn’t seen Jacky happy before.
 At least not completely comfortable like now.
 The Jacky he knew was tense and serious in many ways.
 And that was one of the reasons why he hadn’t spoken up much since they sat down to eat breakfast together.

 “Stop changing the subject, Huang,” Wallace taunted.
 “What will it be?”